atampy25/simple-mod-framework/docs/Special File Types.md

 The repository items mentioned in the file are automatically added/edited in the repository file.
 Partial edits of existing items are supported (properties will be traversed and assigned).

 ## contract.json
 A contract JSON.
-The contract inside is automatically given a custom hash (determined by "smfcontract" + the contract's UUID), added to the contracts ORES and placed in the staging directory.
+The contract inside is automatically given a custom hash (determined by "smfContract" + the contract's UUID), added to the contracts ORES and placed in the staging directory.
 If you want to edit an existing contract, instead use a raw file.

+**Note:** if you want the contract to appear in Destinations, you must use the `mission` type.